I am constantly on the hunt for tasty coffee wherever I go.

 Disclaimer: This location has closed.
 They have another location at Friedrich-Ebert-Anlage 35-37 in Frankfurt if you wish to try it.
-I have had issues with customer service in the past there, though, so it does not remain one of my favorite cafes.
+As of August 2017, this cafe actually does have some of the best coffee in the city.

 Kaffeewerk Espressionist, which I mentioned above when talking about Brühmarkt, owns three cafes throughout Frankfurt (one of which is Brühmarkt), and has been serving up pretty solid coffee for a few years.

 Kaffeewerk Espressionist can be found at Europa Allee 29 directly behind Skyline Plaza in the Europaviertel area of the city.

-There are several options available in house and based on the staff’s extensive knowledge (which I have witnessed time and time again), they will help you choose the cup that is right for you so you don’t end up with something too dark or bitter for your taste buds.
+There are several options available in-house and based on the staff’s extensive knowledge (which I have witnessed time and time again), they will help you choose the cup that is right for you so you don’t end up with something too dark or bitter for your taste buds.

 They also have taken part in some major collaborations and selling of some of the best Nordic coffee brands currently- everything from Tim Wendelboe (Norway), Coffee Collective (Denmark), Supreme Roastworks (Norway), Drop Coffee (Sweden), and many more (these are just some of my Nordic faves).

 They have a small outdoor seating area and is truthfully a great place to get some caffeine in before skipping across the street to the craft beer bar, Naiv.